 Is the Pomsky a good choice for first-time owners?

 Yes, but only if you can make the right commitment.
 A Pomsky won't take up much space, but they still require a large amount of effort and time from their owners, especially during their formative years.
-You might think that a dog is right for you, but you need to make sure that you’re right for the dog.
+You might think that this dog is right for you, but you need to make sure that you’re right for this dog.

 Pomsky puppies are curious and boisterous little creatures.
 They love playing and exploring and will soon find themselves in some kind of mischief when left alone in the wrong environment.
 This means you need to “puppy proof” your home well in advance of their arrival.
 Tie up all wires and electric cables - Pomsky puppies love chewing on new things!
 Keep the house free of clutter, and tidy up the back garden too.
 Some plants and shrubs can be poisonous to dogs, but it won't stop a Pomsky nibbling on a few leaves.